 Dail A. Schonschack, 66, is an incumbent village trustee serving the last two years, high school graduate and attended Titan II Missile Tech School.
 He is retired and married to Rhonda L. Schonschack.
 They have no children.
 Schonschack is a member of the Gospel Assembly Church of Effingham.

 Leslie C. Wood, 63, attended Beecher City High School and Sparks Business College.
-She is accounts payable clerk at Wente Plumbing and Fire Protection.
-Her family members include her mother, L. Joan Evans, brother, Mark Wood, son, Adam Hunt, daughter in law and four grandchildren.
-Her memberships and organizations include the Beecher City Tri-Co Fire Department and Ann Crooker St. Clair Chapter of the Daughters of the America Revolution.
+She is the accounts payable clerk at Wente Plumbing and Fire Protection.
+Her family members include her mother, L. Joan Evans, brother Mark Wood, son Adam Hunt, daughter-in-law and four grandchildren.
+Her memberships and organizations include the Beecher City Tri-County Fire Protection District and Ann Crooker St. Clair Chapter of the Daughters of the America Revolution.

 Louis Haslett, 47, attended Altamont High School and is employed at New York Blower Company in Effingham.
 He is married to Michele Haslett.

 Christopher Haslett, 37, attended Altamont Elementary and High School.
 He is a factory worker and single.

 Candidates responded to questions from the Effingham Daily News.
 Philip Childress and Stacey Bowlin did not respond.

 Dail A. Schonschack: A desire to see Beecher City improve to be a place new people want to move to and current residents stay.

 Leslie C. Wood: I'm a concerned citizen.
 The existing board has done a great job, but this is a way to give back to my community.
 New people on village boards often bring new ideas/solutions.